Do it yourself: Fashion

 DIY is prevalent amongst the fashion community, with ideas being shared on social media, such as YouTube, about clothing, jewellery, makeup, and hairstyles.
 Techniques include distressing and bleaching jeans, redesigning old shirts, and studding denim.

 The concept of DIY has also emerged within the art and design community.
 The terms Hacktivist, Craftivist, or maker have been used to describe creatives working within a DIY framework (Busch).
-Otto von Busch describes 'Hacktivism' as "[including] the participant in the process of making, [to give] rise to new attitudes within the 'maker' or collaborator" (Busch 49).
-Busch suggests that by engaging in participatory forms of fashion, consumers are able to step away from the idea of "mass-homogenized 'Mc-Fashion (Lee 2003)", as fashion Hacktivism allows consumers to play a more active role in engaging with the clothes they wear (Busch 32).
+Otto von Busch describes 'Hacktivism' as "[including] the participant in the process of making, [to give] rise to new attitudes within the 'maker' or collaborator."
+Busch suggests that by engaging in participatory forms of fashion, consumers are able to step away from the idea of "mass-homogenized 'Mc-Fashion as fashion Hacktivism allows consumers to play a more active role in engaging with the clothes they wear.